sudo-boo/faqzy/README.md

 │   ├── demo_video.mp4
 │   └── demo_images/
 │
+│
 ├── src/
 │   ├── client/                # Frontend Flutter application
 │   └── server/                # Backend Django application
 │
+├── Presentation.pptx          # Presentation of our Solution
-├── tests/                     # Contains larger datasets and tests  to │                              # test the performance of the system │
+├── test/                      # Contains larger datasets and tests to │                              # test the performance of the system │
-├── k8s/                       # Kubernetes configuration files
-│   ├── deployment.yaml
-│   └── service.yaml
-│
 ├── Dockerfile                 # Dockerfile for containerizing the project ├── README.md                  # Project overview and setup instructions